CRAFT and ITC

 There is a successful program for family members and friends with treatment-resistant loved ones.
 It’s called CRAFT.

-The Community Reinforcement and Family Training Approach (CRAFT) provides unique tools that help promote change.
-The approach helps families address substance use problems collaboratively, practically, and respectfully.
+The Community Reinforcement and Family Training Approach (CRAFT) provides unique tools to promote change.
+It helps families address substance use problems collaboratively, practically, and respectfully.

 Why CRAFT and ITC?